plausible/website/_posts/2020-09-29-how-to-use-utm-parameters-to-track-your-campaigns-and-understand-where-the-dark-traffic-is-coming-from.md

 `https://yourdomain.com?utm_medium=social&utm_source=facebook&utm_campaign=new-season-announcement`

-The above examples would allow you to not only split the traffic and see the difference between the paid and organic posts but also the results of the individual posts such as the paid campaign you're having for Black Friday sale or the organic post you published about the announcement for the new season.
+The above examples would allow you to not only split the traffic and see the difference between paid and organic posts but also the results of the individual posts such as paid campaign you're having for Black Friday sale or the organic post you published about the announcement for the new season.

 ### Analyze influencers, affiliates and creators you're sponsoring